 About

-Simone Quiles is an artist residing in Los Angeles, CA. They have exhibited at Hashimoto Contemporary, TLALOC Studios, Art Share L.A., Woman Made Gallery Chicago, and the Gene Siskel Film Center.
+Simone Quiles is an artist residing in Los Angeles, CA. They have exhibited at Hashimoto Contemporary (Los Angeles), TLALOC Studios (Los Angeles), Art Share L.A., Woman Made Gallery Chicago, and the Gene Siskel Film Center (Chicago).
+Recently, they’ve gained interest in curation.
+In 2024 they solo curated and produced a 10 person exhibiton Like Sand for Sleepy Eyes.

 Photo by Jonny Poilpre